Romania intends to buy Patriot missiles from U.S. to boost defences

+WASHINGTON, May 26 Paint-maker Sherwin-Williams has won U.S. antitrust approval to buy U.S. rival Valspar Corp, the Federal Trade Commission said on Friday.

-BUCHAREST NATO member Romania plans to buy Patriot missiles from U.S. company Raytheon to help protect its airspace, a senior Defence Ministry official said on Thursday.
+BUCHAREST, April 20 NATO member Romania plans to buy Patriot missiles from U.S. company Raytheon to help protect its airspace, a senior defence ministry official said on Thursday.

 The plan will be a key part of the European Union country's plan to modernise its military, benefiting from a gradual increase in annual spending.